Krixx1337/heroes-of-cheats-ue4ss/README.md

 # Heroes of Valor UE4SS Mod

 > [!WARNING]
-> **This mod is for a now-outdated Early Access version of *Heroes of Valor*.**
+> **This mod is for an outdated Early Access version of *Heroes of Valor*.**
+>
-> Due to significant game changes, **it is highly unlikely to work** with the current retail build or any post-early access patch.
+> It was last tested and confirmed working in **August 2025**.
+Due to major game updates since then, **it is highly unlikely to work** with the current retail build or any subsequent patch.
 It is kept here for historical and educational purposes only.

 A Lua-based mod for **Heroes of Valor**, built using **UE4SS (v3.0.1+)**, demonstrating custom gameplay modifications for educational and research purposes.